absolunet/docs-node-ioc/src/docs/03_first-steps/03_create-an-api-endpoint/en.md

 ```

 This will return an empty array.
-But let's try to populate it manually to see how it reacts in a runtime environment.
+Let's try to populate it manually to see how it reacts in a runtime environment.

 ```javascript
 class TodoController extends Controller {